 The vSAN fault domains feature instructs vSAN to spread redundancy components across the servers in separate computing racks.
 In this way, you can protect the environment from a rack-level failure such as loss of power or connectivity.

 Fault Domain Constructs

-vSAN requires at least two fault domains, each of which consists of one or more hosts.
+vSAN requires at least three fault domains to support PFTT=1.
+Each fault domain consists of one or more hosts.
 Fault domain definitions must acknowledge physical hardware constructs that might represent a potential zone of failure, for example, an individual computing rack enclosure.

 If possible, use at least four fault domains.
 Three fault domains do not support certain data evacuation modes, and vSAN is unable to reprotect data after a failure.
 In this case, you need an additional fault domain with capacity for rebuilding, which you cannot provide with only three fault domains.

 If fault domains are enabled, vSAN applies the active virtual machine storage policy to the fault domains instead of the individual hosts.

 Calculate the number of fault domains in a cluster based on the Primary level of failures to tolerate (PFTT) attribute from the storage policies that you plan to assign to virtual machines.

 number of fault domains = 2 * PFTT + 1